“Well, it’s time to elect new officers since two of our four current officers are rotating off the board!”

 Are you the concerned board leader struggling to fill open seats to maintain a Strong Executive Committee?
 Or are you the board member who tentatively raised your hand because no one else would?

-This trend is concerning because the strength of the board’s leadership directly impacts both the current and long-term sustainability and success of the organization.
+This trend is concerning because the strength of the board’s leadership directly impacts both the current and long-term sustainability and success.
+Best practice indicates that

 - ESTABLISH STRATEGIC TERM LIMITS